 To make Processing Saga NextGen Provider work, the SAGA tool package first needs to be installed separately through OSGeo4W Setup (Figure A) since it is not part of QGIS installation any more.

 Next, search and install Processing Saga NextGen Provider plugin (Figure B).
 The SATA Next Gen icon should show up now in Processing Toolbox window (Figure C).

-Note: in the new QGIS version 3.2X, the SAGA Upslope Area tool used for watershed delineation in this instruction may not work properly (discussions on Github).
+Update 2: in the new QGIS version 3.3X, the SAGA Upslope Area tool used for watershed delineation in this instruction may not work properly (discussions on Github).
 An easy way to circumvent the issue is to revise the Upslope Area tool’s description file – ta_hydrology_upslope_area.txt.
-This file usually is located in the QGIS installation folder, and an example location is shown in Figure A below.
+This file usually is located in the Users\AppData folder (Figure D).

 Original Post before the above updates:

 SAGA Tools are installed automatically with the installation of QGIS.
 Similar to watershed delineation using TauDEM Plugin or using Whitebox Tools Plugin, tools in SAGA can also be utilized to delineated a watershed.

 To delineate a watershed upstream of an outlet (point of analysis), several steps are generally required:

 - Acquire a DEM of the area of interest and re-project it to a projected coordinate system, if it is in a geographic coordinate system originally;